Reforestation vs Afforestation: 6 Vital Differences You Need to Know

 The objective of afforestation is to provide an alternative source for consumers who demand various forests products such as timber.
 This way, our natural forests are preserved and become more sustainable and protected from extinction.

-What is Reforetation?
+What is Reforestation?

 Reforestation is planting of trees in regions where trees have been planted before.
 These trees could be in the form of natural forests, cleared due to deforestation.
 Reforestation aims to replenish the ‘tree’ resource of those natural forests.